 Since the majority of the Malawi population is youthful, investing in young people in terms of education, vocational skills and health could result in an increased share of working-age adults in future.

-At the Youth Skills Development Center, we shall be empowering the youth through the following approaches; provision of computer skills, carpentry, tailoring, welding, tinsmith, hair dressing, home craft, plumbing, electrical installation, painting, brick laying and training the youth in other social issues like human rights, girls’ rights, involving the youth in sports activities like football and netball.
-In terms of improving their health, the youth shall be accessing Youth Friendly Health Service (YFHS) at the Health Centre which is being managed by ROLIFE.
+At the Youth Skills Development Center that our partners funded, we are empowering the youth through the following approaches; provision of computer skills, carpentry, tailoring, welding, tinsmith, hair dressing, home craft, plumbing, electrical installation, painting, brick laying and training the youth in other social issues like human rights, girls’ rights, involving the youth in sports activities like football and netball.
+In terms of improving their health, the youth shall be accessing Youth Friendly Health Service (YFHS) at the Health Centre.
 Through the YFHS, the youth shall be able to access counseling, family planning, health talk sessions for the prevention of HIV and other Sexually Transmitted Infections.
 The Youth Development Centre shall also be used to rehabilitate the young sex workers, rescued boys and girls and provide them with vocational skills.

 We need $1500 for carpentry workshop, we need $500 for hair dressing salon, we need $1200 for machinery.
 We need $3500 for a fence around the centre for security and this is too critical for us.
 We also need $2448 for 5 desk top computers.